feimosi/cheatsheets/arch.md

 - in GRUB menu press `e` to edit the linux kernel's run entry
 - append `rescue` string at the end
 - press Ctrl + X to approve the changes

+## `error while loading shared libraries: libicuuc.so: cannot open shared object file: No such file or directory`

+- boot into a live system
+- `mount /dev/sdaX /mnt`
+- `pacman -r /mnt -Syu`